A Summary of European Pre-History

 - In 1100, the Villanovan culture, a branch of the Urnfield

-"Paleobalkan" Indo-European languages.
-Venetic and Liburnian are
+"Paleobalkan" Indo-European languages differentiated.
+Venetic and Liburnian were

 possible relatives of Italic.
 Illyrian and its relative